sweproj/one-rom/rust/lab/README.md

 ## Modes

-There are three modes of operation:
+There are a number of modes of operation:
 - **Control** - **default** - is controlled via an external device using SWD.
 When paired with `Airfrog` this allows the user to manually trigger ROM Reads using Airfrog's web UI.
 - **One-shot** - reads a ROM image once at startup and then stops.
 This is useful for automated testing, or for use in environments where SWD is not available.
 In this mode, ROM information is output via RTT.
 - **Continuous** - continuously reads a ROM image in a loop, with a brief pause between reads.
+- **QA** - similar to continuous, used to .

-These three modes are mutually exclusive, and are selected at [build](#building) time using Cargo features.
+These modes are mutually exclusive, and are selected at [build](#building) time using Cargo features.

 ## Building